Loading...

 Stay Hydrated

-Drink water before and after eating to help with digestion and maintain stable blood sugar levels.
+Drink plenty of water throughout the day.
+Staying hydrated can help maintain stable blood sugar levels.

 healthspan-mbl